Why is my website traffic dropping?

 3. Your web page is ranking well, but not being clicked

-The various types of rich snippets seen at the top of SERPs (Search Engine Results Pages) means that Google often delivers the answer in the snippet.
-Searchers can, of course, click through to find out more, but such snippets offering definitions, answers, descriptions, tables and lists very often give the searcher the result they want without needing to go further.
+The various types of rich snippets seen at the top of SERPs (Search Engine Results Pages) mean that Google often delivers the answer in the snippet.
+Searchers can, of course, click through to find out more, but such snippets offering definitions, answers, descriptions, tables, and lists very often give the searcher the result they want without needing to go further.

 As well as satisfying a query without it resulting in a click, these rich results also push the traditional (and still much-coveted) organic search results further down the screen.
 We often see examples where a website ranks as high as position 3 in the organic search results, but the user still needs to scroll down the page to see it.

 So, your site may still rank as well, or better, than it did a few years ago, but you no longer get the clicks!

 If you take a look at the image below, which is a screenshot of a Google search result page, you’ll see that the top organic result appears just before the bottom of the screen.
 This is on a large screen, and there aren’t any ads displayed at the top (which would push the organic results down even further).
 Smaller screens would certainly require the searcher to scroll to view the organic results.